LillycatVtube/PNGeo/README.md

 # About PNGeo

-PNGeo was initially made in ~6 hours by the Lead dev Lillycat(Vtube) with one goal in mind:
+PNGeo was initially made in ~6 hours by the Lead dev Winds of Spring Lilly with one goal in mind:

 Make a PNGtuber software that's free and runs nativly on Linux without the use of Bottles/Wine.